-Research Paper Requirement:
+Master's Research Paper Requirement:

-Students are required to initiate and complete a research paper or projects; completion is understood to mean production of an acceptable written thesis or papers.
+Students are required to initiate and complete a research project and present the findings in a set of research papers or a thesis; completion is understood to mean production of an acceptable written thesis or papers.
 For students in the Geographic Information Science and Society, Space and Environments programs this requirement may be fulfilled in one of the following ways:

-a.
+- a.
 Research Paper Option: Two written research papers which address substantive research questions; these papers will be submitted formally to the examining committee prior to the oral examination.
-Such papers are typically derived from 500-level research seminars, independent study, planned summer field experience, or from an internship.
+Such papers are typically derived from 500-level research seminars, independent study, planned summer field experience, or from an internship. - b.

-b.
 Thesis Option: Successful completion of a Master's thesis.
-A maximum of 8 semester hours of thesis research (GEOG 599) may be counted towards the Master's degree;
+A maximum of 8 semester hours of thesis research (GEOG 599) may be counted towards the Master's degree; the Master's thesis must be approved by a member of the Graduate Faculty.

 The research papers or thesis must be presented in a style used by one of the major professional journals.
+Students in the Rivers, Watershed and Landscape Dynamics are required to submit a thesis.
 The student will be expected to answer questions about the research papers/thesis during the Master's examination.